🎯

 | Utilities | £1,000 - £2,000 |

-Cambridge Judge Business School provides a range of scholarships to support students financially.
-Admitted students are automatically considered for all awards, and the selection criteria depend on the scholarship.
-Some of the scholarships available are:
+Cambridge Judge Business School offers a range of scholarships to support students financially.
+Admitted candidates are automatically considered for most awards, while selection criteria vary depending on the specific scholarship.
+Some of the key scholarships available are:

 Please refer Scholarships and Loans | University of Cambridge for detailed analysis of scholarships.